 The word "Drive" evokes two people in me: Joe Strummer and Mark Dacascos.
 That is until this past week when we saw Fox’s new series, Drive.
 Now I can add Nathan Fillion and Tim Minear to that list of dudes I think about when I think "Drive."
+Boy, that sounds weird.

 Darla and I watched The Illusionist last night.
 It was a very good movie, though it’s always struck me as strange to have a period piece that’s completely fictionalized, especially when it mixes in a few historical figures just for fun.
 That’s probably just me, though.
 Still, Ed Norton is always incredible, and the plot was unfolded in a compelling manner.

 What goes up, must come down.
 And don’t forget those spinning wheels, ’cause they got to go ’round.
 Or something.
 I feel like a spinning wheel on a roller coaster of late, at least on the poker front.
 About a week ago, I went on a nice run where my big cards held up, my draws came in more often than not, and my opponents donkey play paid off nicely.

 I picked up John Lennon’s Plastic Ono Band album this week.
 It’s an album I have never paid any attention to — probably because of my aversion to most things "Ono" — and I wish that weren’t so!
 It’s a great album, with some killer songs.
 "Well Well Well," ""Do the Oz," and "I Found Out" just rock, plain and simple, while "Working Class Hero" is a well-known classic.
 I love this album and immediately began listening to it repeatedly after buying it.